dream-faster/krisi/README.md

 ## Krisi solves the following problems

-- Most TS libraries attach reporting to modelling (eg.: Darts, Statsmodel) <br/> **→ Krisi is independent of any modelling method or library.**
+- Most TS libraries attach reporting to modelling (eg.: Darts, Statsmodel).<br/> **→ Krisi is independent of any modelling method or library.**
-- Scorecard extendability only works by subclass <br/>
+- Extendability is tedious: only works by subclassing objects.<br/>
 **→ Krisi supports easy configuration of custom metrics along with an extensive library of predefined metrics.**
-- Rolling window based evaluation <br/>
+- Missing Rolling window based evaluation.<br/>
 **→ Krisi supports evaluating metrics over time.**
-- Lightweight (few dependcies)<br/>
+- Too many dependencies.<br/>
 **→ Krisi has few hard dependencies (only core libarries, eg.: sklearn and plotting libraries).**
-- Visualisation results is hardcoded to an option<br/>
+- Visualisation results are too basic.<br/>
 **→ With Krisi you can decide to share and interactive HTML, a static PDF or quickly look at results pretty printed to the console.**

 <br/>